josmar-crwdstffng/angular/aio/content/guide/router-tutorial.md

 View your updated application in your browser.
 You should see only the application title.
-To view the `crisis-list` component, add `crisis-list` to the end of the path in your browser's address bar.
+To view the `crisis-list` component, add `crisis-list` to the end of the path in the address bar of your browser.
 For example:

 <code-example format="https" language="https">